Frequently Asked Questions

 Q: What Type of Videos do you prefer?

 We appeal to all competitors not to use videos of shows they have attended.
-First of all, the quality might be of inferior quality due to other competitors in the picture and the incorrect position of the person filming the video, and secondly, we feel that this could give riders with a video from a competition venue could give them an unfair advantage over other EquiMind competitors.
+First of all, the quality might be of inferior quality due to other competitors in the picture and the incorrect position of the person filming the video.

-All photos and videos can be uploaded to our Facebook page (all videos will be moved to our database, and not shown on Facebook, unless permission is given by the competitor), Dropbox, We Transfer, or YouTube.
-Alternatively, we accept postal entries, e.g. CD or photo (if applicable).
+All photos and videos can be uploaded to our Facebook Rider Group (all videos will be moved to our database, and not shown on Facebook, unless permission is given by the competitor), Dropbox, We Transfer, YouTube, or our Submissions page.

 Competitors are required to check all possible copyright issues since EquiMind will not admit any liability or costs incurred as a result of copyright infringement.